isomerpages/mse-zerowaste/_zero-waste/09-chapter7.md

 But the Government cannot do this alone.
 We need to partner businesses, individuals and organisations to come up with innovative and effective solutions.
-Over the years, MEWR and the NEA have worked closely with partners to undertake collective action for sustainable development.
+Over the years, MSE and the NEA have worked closely with partners to undertake collective action for sustainable development.
 As we embark on this